-Prior to Moss sustaining a season-ending injury, his mother, Cassandra Moss, said she believed her son was planning to forego his senior season to enter the NFL draft process.
+Prior to Moss sustaining a season-ending injury, his mother, Cassandra Moss, believed her son was planning to forego his senior season to enter the NFL draft process.
 Several sports agencies had already called her and attempted to set up meetings in hopes of courting the Moss family should he declare for the draft.

 But she held off.

 “I had all these calls and everyone was calling,” she told KSL.com.
 “I didn't know what he wanted to do, but I just told Zack, 'I'm here, you know, just going to be supporting you — whatever you need me to do.'
 I thought it was just overwhelming, I mean, the whole thing.